This article provides some useful technical information for BitFolk VPS customers.

 The users list is also the primary place that any important notices, planned downtime and outage post-mortems will be posted, so it's recommended that all customers be subscribed to it.

-There is a vibrant user community on IRC, although this is an unoffical, largely unmoderated environment recommended only for those with a thick skin, and probably not suited for minors.
+There is a vibrant user community on IRC, although this is an unofficial, largely unmoderated environment recommended only for those with a thick skin, and probably not suited for minors.
 Or possibly anyone.

 The channel #BitFolk can be found on irc.bitfolk.com.
-The channel also has a wiki.
+You can find more information about this IRC channel on our wiki.

 There's a few other bits and pieces of social media such as Twitter, Facebook and Last.fm.
 You'll find the details listed on the contacts page.